 Best Time to Go

 The trail is typically accessible from late June through to the end of September.
 Before June, the high section is usually covered in deep snow and the route requires crampons and experience with winter mountain travel.
 July and August are the most popular months — the weather is most stable, the days are longest, and the midnight sun means you have effectively unlimited daylight.
 September is quieter and the autumn colours in Þórsmörk are extraordinary, but the weather becomes less reliable.
+For the wider seasonal picture, read the best time to visit Iceland guide.

 Avoid attempting Fimmvörðuháls in winter unless you are an experienced mountaineer with full winter gear.
 People have gotten into serious trouble on this trail in bad conditions.